Ulm campaign: Third Coalition

 In December 1804, an Anglo-Swedish agreement led to the creation of the Third Coalition.
 British Prime Minister William Pitt the Younger spent 1804 and 1805 in a flurry of diplomatic activity to form a new coalition against France.
 Mutual suspicion between the British and the Russians eased in the face of several French political mistakes, and by April 1805, the first two had signed a treaty of alliance.
 Having been defeated twice in recent memory by France and keen on revenge, Austria also joined the coalition a few months later.

 French military preparations

-Prior to the formation of the Third Coalition, Napoleon had assembled the "Army of England", an invasion force that was meant to strike at the British Isles, around six camps at Boulogne in Northern France.
-Although they never set foot on British soil, Napoleon's troops received careful and invaluable training for any possible military operation.
+Prior to the formation of the Third Coalition, Napoleon had assembled the Army of England, an invasion force meant to carry out planned invasion of Britain, around six camps at Boulogne in Northern France.
+Although they never set foot on British soil, Napoleon's troops received careful training for any possible military operation.
 Although boredom quickly set in among the troops, Napoleon paid many visits to conduct lavish parades to maintain their morale.